Oops! Something went wrong while submitting the form.

 Free Thyroxine (T4)

 Triiodothyronine, or T3, is the active thyroid hormone that actually enters cells and affects their function.
 T3 is formed by removing an iodine atom from T4.
 Like T4, T3 is found in both bound and free forms.
 Free T3 tests can support a hyperthyroidism diagnosis.
-By the time T3 levels start falling hypothyroidism is usually pretty far advanced, so they aren’t very helpful in diagnosing thyroid dysfunction.
 (Source)

 Thyroid-Stimulating Hormone (TSH, thyrotropin)